GNUClay/GNUClay/README.md

 So, `x` and `X`; `Dog` and `dog` - are different names.

 ###Types of entities
-Class.
+**Class**.
 At the moment, it is just some entity of the subject area.
 In the future, it will be a class in terms of object-oriented programming.
 Standard name.
 Globally unique.